TheCandidStartup/TheCandidStartup.github.io/_drafts/vitest-monorepo-setup.md

 ])
 ```

-* I assumed that you could put common config into the workspace file and then run vitest per package as normal
+I assumed that you could put common config into the workspace file and then run Vitest per package as normal.
+I was wrong on both counts.

-* Wrong.
-If you run vitest in the package dir it runs as normal, ignoring the workspace file.
-* The workspace file is only used if you run vitest at the root.
-It then checks each package directory for a vite or vitest config file, loads the tests and executes them.
+If you run Vitest in the package directory it runs as before, ignoring the workspace file.
+The workspace file is only used if you run Vitest in the root directory.
+It then checks each package directory for a Vite or Vitest config file, loads all the tests and executes them together.

-* You can put config into the workspace file but it behaves just like a per-package config.
+You can put config into the workspace file but it behaves just like a per-package config file.
 This isn't shared config, just an alternative place to define test projects.
-Not sure why you'd want to do this.
-Seems less maintainable to me.
+I'm not sure why you'd want to do this.
+It's much easier to maintain package specific settings in a dedicated file in each package directory.

+# Global Settings

-* Coverage is a special case.
-The documentation explains that some settings, like coverage, apply globally at the workspace level.
+It gets more confusing.
+The documentation explains that some settings, [like coverage](https://vitest.dev/guide/workspace.html#coverage), apply globally at the workspace level.
 Fine, I'll move those settings into the workspace file.

 Wrong again.
 The configs in the workspace file are per-package config, not workspace level config!
 You have to put your coverage options into a separate `vitest.config.ts` file in the root directory.
 This isn't documented but is covered in a [Q&A discussion](https://github.com/vitest-dev/vitest/discussions/3852).

-* Annoyingly, coverage at the workspace level ignores the definition of packages in the workspace file.
+Annoyingly, coverage at the workspace level ignores the definition of packages in the workspace file.
 You have to explicitly specify what to include.

 ```ts
 export default defineConfig({